iyioio/next-firebase-i18n/README.md

     "domain":"example.com"
 }
 ```
 *(note.
-Domain is need to support property alternate language page links and is not required during development)*
+Domain is needed to support alternate language page links and is not required during development)*
 <br/>